awslabs/aws-sdk-swift/reference/0.x/AWSIoTEventsData/Home.md

 # Protocols

   - [IotEventsDataClientProtocol](/aws-sdk-swift/reference/0.x/AWSIoTEventsData/IotEventsDataClientProtocol):
     AWS IoT Events monitors your equipment or device fleets for failures or changes in operation, and triggers actions when such events occur.
 You can use AWS IoT Events Data API commands to send inputs to detectors, list detectors, and view or update a detector's status.
-    For more information, see <a href="https://docs.aws.amazon.com/iotevents/latest/developerguide/what-is-iotevents.html">What is AWS IoT Events? in the
-    AWS IoT Events Developer Guide.
+For more information, see [What is AWS IoT Events?](https://docs.aws.amazon.com/iotevents/latest/developerguide/what-is-iotevents.html) in the AWS IoT Events Developer Guide.